We present the finalists for the Ika-31 Gawad CCP Para sa Alternatibo Pelikula at Video (from The Philippines).

 Viral Kids by Arjanmar Rebeta

-Budots: The Crazy by Mark Limbaga and Jay Rosas
+Budots: The Craze by Mark Limbaga and Jay Rosas

 Halawod (Into the Sea) by Anna Katrina Tejero

 Amidst modernization and development, the indigenous people of the Tumandok tribe of Panay the region are struggling to preserve their culture and their rights to ancestral land.
 Belonging to the Tumandok tribe, couples Romeo and Berna Castor are being sued by the National Irrigation Administration for refusing to give their consent to the proposed Jalaur Mega dam in the town of Calinog, Iloilo.
 This documentary film explores the sentiments of the Tumandok people facing dispossession of land and the waning of cultural tradition that is brought about by pretext of development.

 Kung ang ilog ay tahimik, asahan mo at malalim by Carlo Lopez

 Sa pagitan ng kapanig at dayuhan by John Peter Chua